HIPAA Compliant Medical Photography

 It may not be the first tool that you think of, but photography can be very useful for treatment within the healthcare industry, especially for certain disciplines like dermatology, dentistry, and plastic surgery.
 Although photography has the ability to increase the quality of care, just as we saw with social media and HIPAA, photography presents great risks for noncompliance.

 This specific type of photography is used for documentation purposes in many avenues of the healthcare industry.
 Medical photographers can take on many forms like a full-time staff person that is specifically trained to document medical procedures or just an additional resource that all medical personnel can utilize.

-What type of pictures are considered Protected Health Information (PHI)?
+What Pictures Qualify as Protected Health Information (PHI)?

-If patient photos that are solely used for healthcare operations like training or teaching they do not need express consent but photos for external use like conferences, seminars do need explicit patient consent/release.
+If patient photos are solely used for healthcare operations like training or teaching, then they do not need express consent but photos for external use like conferences or seminars do need explicit patient consent or release.
 For any use, only photos where all the potential identifiers have been entirely removed are considered to be safe from exposing PHI.

 Common forms of HIPAA photo violations:

 - Disclosing photos without proper encryption and protection

 - Sharing unauthorized photos of patients on social media

 - Using photos in marketing campaigns without consent